rakutentech/engineering-blog/content/post/altswiftui-travel/index.md

 The model layer consists of operations that retrieve, process and store data that are part of our business domain.
 At the same time, it exposes this data to the view layer as transparently as possible for a simple and smooth integration.

-The framework’s ability to integrate view state with data, including automatic updates, is what allow us to remove intermediate layers that introduce complexity and would often be the cause of bugs.
-Instead, the framework handles these intermediate layers without needing to add extra code.
+The framework’s ability to integrate view state with data, including automatic updates, is what allows us to remove intermediate layers of complexity that often cause bugs.
+Instead, the framework handles these intermediate layers without any extra code.

 ---

-These are the good and the bad from choosing this approach:
+These are the pros and cons of using this approach that we observed in our development team:

 __Pros__

-- Once we got used to it, our development speed increased drastically.
+- Our development speed is much faster.
-- We could more easily improve our app visuals and interactions.
+- We can more easily improve our app visuals and interactions.
-- We could make changes on demand in AltSwiftUI depending on the app needs, without needing to worry about OS deployment version.
+- We don't need to worry about OS deployment versions when adding features.
-- It became easier to request UI improvements to other developers during peer review and testing due to simpler code.
+- We can more easily request UI improvements to other developers during peer review due to reduced cost.
-- We could adventure with more ease of mind to prototype new and original features.
+- We can prototype and add original features more quickly.

 __Cons__

-- Continuously work to improve AltSwiftUI on top of our regular tasks demanded effort from our part (specially at the start of the framework's development).
+- We need to maintain AltSwiftUI on top of our regular tasks, which demands more effort from our part.
-- It required our developers to learn the combined features of SwiftUI and AltSwiftUI.
+- Our developers need to learn the combined features of SwiftUI and AltSwiftUI.

 It’s hard to tell what will happen in the future some years from now.
 By working with the same design philosophy that accompanies the emerging SwiftUI framework, and also an extremely similar code structure, we improve our chances for any future transition to be less costly and smoother.